 671 S Anderson St, Los Angeles, CA 90023 – Boyle Heights

 Dry River Brewing is all about the “slow beer”, and if that’s not a hint as to what their focus is then we’ll keep it straight forward.
 Dry River ferments & conditions exclusively in used wine barrels in which the beer can sit for quite a while to the desired profiles that the brewers want.
 They currently do not have a production brewery on-site, so they use the equipment from Indie Brewing Co which is just a 100 feet down the road.
-As soon as permits are approved, they will be opening up their space for tastings and bottles to-go in 2017.
-For now, their beer can be enjoyed at local bottles shops and bars nearby.
+The tasting room is open every Friday, Saturday, and Sunday.

 2301 E 7th St c100, Los Angeles, CA 90023 – Boyle Heights

-Located on the other side of the river from DTLA, Indie Brewing Co. is kegging and canning some delicious beer.
-Beer that you can also enjoy in the tasting room.
-So, while you’re trekking around the Eastside, stop into Indie for some 7th Street Saison, Eastside XPA, or Worth The Squeeze IPA.
+Located on the other side of the river from DTLA, Indie Brewing Co. is kegging and canning some pretty great beer.
+The tasting room is churning out fresh pints of specialty hazy IPAs and flagship west coast IPAs with food trucks, open-mic nights, and comedy nights.
+So, while you’re trekking around the Eastside, stop into Indie for some 7th Street Saison, Eastside XPA, or Del Rey IPA.

 1581 Industrial St, Los Angeles, CA 90021 – Arts District

 Before Iron Triangle Brewing opened, it had a very ambitious plan to house a huge brewing facility and eventually add on a restaurant.
 The brewery and tasting room are housed in a historic warehouse and opened with brewing operations led by Darren Moser, formerly of Maui Brewing.
 Although he has since departed, he left the brewery with a strong foundation that is poised for further interpretation.